-During your stay in Pieve Marsina, situated in Argenina, in Gaiole in Chianti, in the district of Siena, in Tuscany, you can taste tripe, ribollita and acquacotta, the dishes of peasant cuisine in Tuscany.
+During your stay in Pieve Marsina, and Ripostena, situated in Argenina, in Gaiole in Chianti, in the district of Siena, in Tuscany, you can taste tripe, ribollita and acquacotta, the dishes of peasant cuisine in Tuscany.

 TRIPPA ALLA SENESE